mynl/aggregate/doc/prob.md

 using Fourier methods; the question is whether the resulting "distribution" is non-negative.)

-Heckman and Meyers [@heckmeyers] used Fourier transforms to compute aggregate distributions by numerically integrating the characteristic function.
+Heckman and Meyers   used Fourier transforms to compute aggregate distributions by numerically integrating the characteristic function.
 Direct inversion of the Fourier transform is also possible using FFTs.
 The application of FFTs is not completely straight forward because of certain aspects of the approximations involved.
-The details are very clearly explained in Menn and Rachev [@mennrachev].
+The details are very clearly explained in Menn and Rachev.
 Their method allows the use of FFTs to determine densities for distributions which have analytic MGFs but not densities---notably the class of stable distributions.